Static Analysis for PHP

 - Constants declared twice

 and a few others.
-It’s doesn’t always track exactly the latest PHP versions, so you’ll have to whitelist some of the errors, but overall it’s been wildly successful with almost no false positives.
+It’s doesn’t always track exactly the latest PHP versions, so you’ll have to allowlist some of the errors, but overall it’s been wildly successful with almost no false positives.

 Why not do all this in using PHP’s built-in tokenizer